No-Churn Apple Ice Cream

 • 1/8 teaspoon kosher salt

-• 1 cup chopped peeled apple
+• 1 cup peeled and chopped apples

-• 8 oz cream cheese, light or regular, at room temperature
+• 8 oz. cream cheese, light or regular, at room temperature

-• 14.5 oz sweetened condensed milk, regular or fat free
+• 14.5 oz. sweetened condensed milk, regular or fat free

 • 1 teaspoon vanilla extract